cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ---

-### How Async Programming Works: The Underlying Mechanisms
+## How Async Programming Works

 Humans are born to act asynchronously (I hope so, especially for people with driving licenses).

 However, this becomes tricky in programming: How does a computer "know" something happened and continue processing?
-The key challenge is, for example, that after the program calls a function to issue an I/O request, it needs to be notified when the request is ready and react correctly to this.
+The key **challenge** is, for example, that after the program calls a function to issue an I/O request, it needs to be notified when the request is ready and react correctly to this.

+### The Underlying Mechanisms

 Models/styles able to achieve this goal include: